 Unless you have a dance background, or take Yoga, or Pilates, you might find the concept of taking an exercise class or personal training without shoes to be odd.
-While shoe-less (or barefoot) training is not appropriate for all training disciplines, it is the optimal choice for Barre and Pilates classes, which are staples at The Workout Barre.
+While shoe-less (or barefoot) training is not appropriate for all training disciplines, it is the optimal choice for Barre classes, which is the staple at The Workout Barre.
 The benefits of shoe-less training include incorporating many rarely used stabilizing muscles, core engagement, correct spinal alignment, and finally healthier arches.

 Since shoes have a cushioned space and support, wearing sneakers inhibits the muscles in your feet and ankles, resulting in muscle instability and improper alignment during classes.
 By training without shoes, your feet and ankles can grip the floor, and the feet and ankle muscles are forced to work.
 This connection with the floor allows the bottom of your feet to properly balance and align your body, by incorporating the stabilizing muscles of your lower legs; muscles that typically lie dormant during fitness classes.